mattneub/Programming-iOS-Book-Examples/README.md

+These are the downloadable code examples for my book, _Programming iOS 6_.
+The full text of the book itself is available here: <http://www.apeth.com/iOSBook/>

-The downloadable code and screenshots for my book, "Programming iOS 5: Fundamentals of iPhone, iPad, and iPod touch Development," published by O'Reilly in March 2012, have now been moved off to the subfolder iOS5bookExamples.
+(The downloadable code and screenshots for the previous edition, _Programming iOS 5: Fundamentals of iPhone, iPad, and iPod touch Development,_ published by O'Reilly in March 2012, have been moved off to the subfolder iOS5bookExamples.)

-At the top level, I've **revised the examples to fit iOS 6**.
+Changes from the iOS 5 examples to the iOS 6 examples include:

-While I'm drafting the revised book, the full text of the draft is available here: <http://www.apeth.com/iOSBook/> At present, you can read the draft for Programming iOS 6 for chapters 1 through 39.
-(Other chapters are still the old iOS 5 edition.)
-You can tell from the warning at the top of a page if it hasn't been revised yet.

-Changes include:

 * Use new literals and subscripting for arrays, dictionaries, numbers.